Lukas-Reinhardt/Lukas-Reinhardt/README.md

 🔍 What you can expect:

--Software projects featuring database (SQL) and UI design,
+- Software projects featuring database (SQL) and UI design,
 - Custom applications and tools for process optimization,
 - Learning resources and code snippets for beginners